-Microsoft wants to enhance both the performance and security of Windows and to do so there are new requirements being introduced.
-This makes it the first service capable of delivering Windows 11 in the cloud while also meeting the new system requirements, such as TPM, UEFI, and secure boot.
+Microsoft wants to enhance both the performance and security of Windows.
+To do so there are new requirements being introduced.
+This makes it the first service capable of delivering Windows 11 in the cloud, while also meeting the new system requirements.
+These include TPM, UEFI, and secure boot.

 For Windows 365 Enterprise, the Windows 11 image that Windows 365 Enterprise provided on October 5 2021, includes the same apps preinstalled and configured as the Windows 10 image.
 However, if your organization would like to create your own custom Windows 11 images then you can also do that.

 - Custom images switch to Gen2 – if your business decides to use custom images instead of Windows 365 Cloud PC gallery images then you can continue doing that.
 But, for you to prepare a new version you are going to have to change the virtual machine type from Gen1 to Gen2 as the source image.
 So for your Cloud PC to be ready for Windows 11 in-place upgrades, this will need to be carried out.

 - Detect your Cloud PC Windows 11 readiness via Endpoint Analytics – for those using gallery-based images, provisioning of new Cloud PCs based on Windows 11 became possible in October 2021.
 So for any Cloud PCs that were provisioned before then and that you would like to upgrade to Windows 11, you can: